rbeatie/twilio-flex-plugin-ambient-actions/README.md

 Ahoy!

-Thank you for checking out this demo.
+Thank you for taking the time to check out this demo of a technique used when building a [Twilio Flex Plugin](https://wwww.twilio.com/docs/plugin).
 Let's dive right in.

-[Flex Plugins](https://www.twilio.com/docs/flex/plugin-builder#plugin-builder-v3) (a React Component) have a nuance.
-They exist within the same flow of data but unable to communicate with each other like lonely islands.
-They cannot see each other.
-Only what is nested inside their context and blind to anything but that within the context they exist.
-This can make it complicated for passing data from one plugin to the other.
-A common approach to solving this is to **lift the state** to a mutual context, which is usually containing components as detailed [here in the React docs](https://reactjs.org/docs/lifting-state-up.html).
-This won't work with Flex Plugins, unfortunately, because they are loaded asynchronously or lazily.
-The ActionsFramework can address this problem and comes *out-of-the-box* with [Flex-UI](https://www.twilio.com/docs/flex/ui) and [Flex-Plugins](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin).
+[Flex Plugins](https://www.twilio.com/docs/flex/plugin-builder#plugin-builder-v3) which are React Components have a nuance about them.
+They exist within the same flow of data but are unable to communicate with each other like issolated and lonely islands.
+They cannot see anything but what exsists within them in other words they are blind to the context they exist.

+This makes passing data from one plugin to the other need a solution.
+A common solutionis to **lift the state** to a container component where both can exist.
+This technique is artfully detailed [here in the React docs](https://reactjs.org/docs/lifting-state-up.html).
+This won't work with •Flex Plugins*, unfortunately. *Flex Plugins* are loaded asynchronously or lazily making them independant but also not allowing for any to take part of anothers initialization.
+This is where the [ActionsFramework](https://www.twilio.com/docs/actions-framework) comes in to bridge this gap.
+Yea!

-The [ActionsFramework](https://www.twilio.com/docs/flex/actions-framework) is an Event manager.
-The ActionsFramework is able to be where ever you have the Flex Gloobal Oject.
+The [ActionsFramework](https://www.twilio.com/docs/flex/actions-framework) is an Events manager.
+The ActionsFramework is able to be where ever you have the Flex Global Oject.
 This means that you can use Actions to pass data from island to island.

 # Composite